whitneyburton/portfolios/students/1605/roberta-doyle/roberta-doyle-mod1.markdown

 Mike's Notes:

 * 24 test
-* Make sure tests are small and dont involve other methods
+* Make sure tests are small and don't involve other methods
 * Generally good code, very well split up.
 * Some methods are longer, and could use better names.